quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 the RESET_STREAM_AT frame and the FIN bit serve the same role: signaling the amount of data to be delivered.

-On the sending side, when a RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
-Once the RESET_STREAM_AT frame and all stream data up to the Reliable Size are acknowledged, the sending part of the stream enters the "Data Recvd" state.
+On the sending side, when the first RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
+Once the RESET_STREAM_AT frame and all stream data up to the smallest Reliable Size being sent are acknowledged, the sending part of the stream enters the "Data Recvd" state.
 Transition from "Data Sent" to "Data Recvd" happens immediately when the application resets a stream and if all bytes up to the specified Reliable Size have been sent and acknowledged already.